iizotov/athena-federated-query-workshop/README.md

    Please note that all of the visualisations you've just generated are using Athena on top of the `s3.lineitems` table which is just a flat file on S3!

-   With Athena Federated Query you can bring other data sources to QuickSight and other data tools.

    Feel free to stop or play with QuickSight or continue with the bonus task below.

 ## [Bonus Task] Using Athena for data transformations